bsmith89/blog/content/Misc./things-im-glad-i-learned.md

 modified: 2021-01-21 12:00
 ...

-_(WARNING: This post has not yet been revised.
-It therefore contains all kinds of typos, spelling errors, grammatical issues, and delusions of grandeur, wisdom, and writing ability.)_
+_(WARNING: This post was written with haste and therefore contains all kinds of typos, spelling errors, grammatical issues, and delusions of grandeur, wisdom, and writing ability.)_